-If you connected your Windows user account with a Microsoft account (recommended), be sure it’s with the same one used for your HealthVault account.
-You won’t be able to sign in to HealthVault with a different Microsoft account.
+If you've connected your Windows user account with a Microsoft account (recommended), make sure it's the same one you used for your HealthVault account.
+You won't be able to sign in to HealthVault with a different Microsoft account.

 If you haven't connected your Windows account with a Microsoft account, you'll be asked to enter your Microsoft account during the following steps.